 In this equation, $Sales_i$ is firm i's total sales in 2013. $PatentValue{i,j}$ refers to the dollar value of patent j for firm i obtained from the KPSS database (Kogan et al. (2017)).
 We compute an alternative treatment variable where we replace patent value with the number of citations the patent received (discussed below).
 The treatment variable is computed for each firm in 2014 using all valid granted patents prior to the Alice decision.
-The patent values in equation (3) are depreciated using an annual 20% rate relative to the base year 2014.16 Figures are further adjusted for inflation. $AliceScore{i,j}$ refers to Longformer's predicted probability that a patent j loses protection if it were to be challenged in a court.
+The patent values in equation (3) are depreciated using an annual 20% rate relative to the base year 2014.
+Figures are further adjusted for inflation. $AliceScore{i,j}$ is Longformer's predicted probability that a patent j loses protection if it were to be challenged in a court.
 N_i is the total number of valid patents of firm i.

-As an alternative to KPSS-based valuation, we create a citation-based metric to estimate $PatentValue{i,j}$ in Equation (3).
-In this method, for each patent j, we count the number of granted patents that cite j and have an application date that is within five years of j's grant date.
-As we did for the KPSS-based methodology, we depreciate citation-based value using an annual 20% rate relative to the base year 2014.
+As an alternative to KPSS valuations, we use a citation-based metric to estimate $PatentValue{i,j}$ in Equation (3).
+For each patent j, we count the number of granted patents that cite j and have an application date that is within five years of j's grant date.
+We also depreciate citation-based value using an annual 20% rate relative to the base year 2014.